Bonusing under Section 37 of the Planning Act Procedure

 Bonusing funds are deposited and reconciled with the Finance department.
 The Finance department can confirm the amount with the Legal department.

 The Section 37 agreement will be in place and registered on title.
-Amanda is used to track the process.

-Identified benefits shall be reviewed having regard to the impact on the town’s operating budget and capital forecast, in particular for any associated operating costs arising from the identified capital facility provided through bonusing.
+Identified benefits shall be reviewed having regard to the impact on the Town’s operating budget and capital forecast, in particular for any associated operating costs arising from the identified capital facility provided through bonusing.

 Where cash contributions are secured in Section 37 agreements, the amount of such funds, where appropriate, should be indexed to the Statistics Canada Construction Price Index for Toronto that would pertain to the type of community benefit secured.

-The contribution of capital facilities through Section 37 benefits must follow the town’s processes and procedures and shall be included as conditions of the Section 37 agreement.
+The contribution of capital facilities through Section 37 benefits must follow the Town’s processes and procedures and shall be included as conditions of the Section 37 agreement.

 Transfers to the appropriate capital project upon approval of said project will be through the approved capital budget/forecast process.